NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

  In total these bombs would have released 616 lbs (279 kg) of matter as energy or 6,973 Tera watt hours.

  Every one of these bombs could have incinerated a large city while setting fire to half a state the size of Washington.
 Real wrath of God type of stuff.
+This is why the Ward Clevers of the era had nightmares.
+This is why he built backyard bomb shelters.
+This is why Bever played duck and cover with his friends.
+This is why nobody ever talked openly about it.

  They were all retired and dismantled in the late 1950's.
 ```